 Q: Can dogs eat sweet potatoes with cinnamon?

 A: Unless your dog has a cinnamon allergy, cinnamon is generally non-toxic to dogs.
-In most cases, this should be fine, but you’ll want to immediately consult with your vet if your pup shows any signs of an allergic reaction.
+In most cases, this should be fine.
+You’ll want to immediately consult with your vet if your pup shows any signs of an allergic reaction.

 Q: Can Dogs ingest sweet potato skins?